edalorzo/fundamental-programming/README.rst

 **How do we build the controller barrier then?**

-The thing is that if an API user sends a JSON object that is invalid, the deserialization of that object will fail when invoking our ``SaveMoney`` constructor.
+The thing is that if an API user sends an invalid JSON object, the deserialization of that object will fail when invoking our ``SaveMoney`` constructor.
 Consider the following example:

 .. code-block:: java